-2.2.1 Basis of consolidation
+2.2.1 Shares in subsidiary undertakings

 Investments in subsidiaries, including investments acquired through common control transactions, are accounted at cost less any impairment losses.
 Cost is the fair value of the consideration given being the amount of cash or shares issued, or if that cannot be determined reliably, the consideration paid together with any directly attributable costs.